adamalbrecht/adamalbrecht/_posts/2013-10-30-auto-save-your-model-in-angular-js-with-watch-and-debounce.md

 ---
 layout: post
 tags: coding, angularjs, javascript
-title: How to add Auto-Save to your Angular.js app using $watch and a Debounce function.
+title: How to Auto-Save your model in Angular.js using $watch and a Debounce function.
 ---

 ### The Problem